This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Heat up the remaining oil in the wok until hot.
-Add the ginger into the wok and stir-fry until aromatic.
-Add the chicken back into the wok and do a few quick stirs.
-Add in the bok choy and stir to combine well.
+- Heat the remaining oil in the wok until hot.
+Add the ginger and stir-fry until aromatic.
+Add the chicken back into the wok, then add the bok choy and stir to combine well.

-- Transfer the sauce into the wok and continue to stir-fry until the bok choy is cooked but remain crisp.
+- Transfer the sauce into the wok and continue to stir-fry until the bok choy is cooked.
+Pro Tip: The bok choy is ready when the leaves are wilted and the stems are bright green but still slightly crisp.
 Do not overcook.

 - Dish out and serve immediately with steamed white rice.